Why Novels Get Rejected

 Our editors have put together their list of the most common reasons why novels get rejected.

 Before you come to the conclusion once and for all that the acquisitions editor just couldn’t see the genius in your work or had a bad day, consider if you might have made some of the following mistakes in your manuscript.

 Point of View

 Most people don’t realize how powerful point of view is in engaging readers—or confusing them, if done poorly.
 When we are truly inside your character from their point of view (not just watching him or her from an outside perspective) we develop that deep emotional connection that creates a great reading experience.
 When you feel like everything that’s happening to the main character is happening to you, you’ll be deeply engaged in the story, and that’s exactly how you want your readers to feel.

 If readers love your characters, they’ll follow them anywhere, even through a mediocre plot.
 In order for readers to fall in love with your characters, they have to identify with them, and that process will happen much faster if you use point of view correctly throughout your story.

 Use these questions below as a checklist to help you ensure you’re not making point of view (POV) mistakes in your writing.

 - Are you only in one character’s head per scene?

-- Are you, the author, telling the reader what is going on?
+- Are you, the author, telling the reader what is going on instead of letting the characters show it themselves?

 - Are you using filter words such as saw, heard, knew, thought, believed, realized, felt, etc.?
 These generally indicate we are not in the character’s head.

 - Are you using all five senses to show the character’s experience?

 - Are you naming emotions or describing what the character is actually feeling viscerally, emotionally, and mentally?

 Do Double Duty